An Orbital House of Cards: Frequent Satellite Close Conjunctions: Discussion

 The Guidelines for the Long-Term Sustainability of Outer Space Activities of the United Nations Committee on the Peaceful Uses of Outer Space took the important step of identifying Earth's orbit as a finite resource \cite{UNOOSA}.
 Placing a satellite into orbit is resource consumption; debris, abandoned rocket bodies, and derelict spacecraft all lock up resources without any benefits.
 However, numbers of objects alone provide insufficient information.
 Collisional surface area and timely updates to published orbits are also needed.
 The CRASH Clock is, in part, a measure of the consumption of Earth's orbital space and the degree to which operations there are being done sustainably.
 Increases in either orbital density or collisional cross section decreases the collision time on orbit, and reduces the margin of error for safe operations.

-All the above discussion contextualizes how the the CRASH Clock can be used.
+All the above discussion contextualizes how the CRASH Clock can be used.
 It is not a strict limit - rather, it measures risk along a spectrum, with short CRASH Clock times representing a dangerous condition, moderate times representing a caution region, and long times indicating a healthy operational orbital environment.
 There is some degree of subjectivity in the boundaries of these ``danger", ``caution", and ``safe" regions, but this makes the CRASH Clock adaptable without changing the underlying definition.
-As an illustrative example, and recalling our calculations above, our current CRASH Clock value of $\tau_{\rm col}=2.8~\rm d$ corresponds to a 30\% probability of one or more collisions during a 24 hour period of no manoeuvre conditions.
+As an illustrative example, and recalling our calculations above, \snotes{the June 2025 }10-5-10 CRASH Clock value of $\tau_{\rm col}=5.5~\rm d$ corresponds to a 17\% probability of one or more potential collisions during a 24 hour period of no-maneuver conditions.
 We consider this to be well within the ``caution'' region.
-We could further (and arbitrarily) define the ``danger'' region to be where the CRASH Clock value implies a 50\% chance of at least one collision within 24 hours.
-To stay in the ``caution'' region and below this ``danger'' threshold, the CRASH Clock value would therefore need to be longer than 1.4 d.
+We could further (and arbitrarily) define the ``danger'' region to be where the CRASH Clock value implies a 50\% chance of at least one potential collision within 24 hours.
+To stay in the ``caution'' region and below this ``danger'' threshold, the CRASH Clock value would therefore need to be longer than 1.4 d. \snotes{The May 2026 value $\tau_{\rm col}=2.5~\rm d$ shows that we are rapidly approaching this situation.}

+We could adopt smaller cross sections for the CRASH Clock, indicating when collisions are not just possible but probable.
+The 4.8m-2.4m-10cm Clock (see Methods) is one example, with a value of about 23 d.
+From a policy standpoint, however, there needs to be discussion concerning whether the Clock threshold should indicate possible or probable collisions.
+We have highlighted possible collisions not to be alarmists, but to contextualize the stress and demands on space safety.

-In addition to the dangerously high collision risks calculated here, we are already experiencing disruption of astronomy \citep{Lawrence2022}, pollution in the upper atmosphere from increasingly frequent satellite ablation \citep{Murphy2023}, and increased ground casualty risks \citep{Wright2025}.
+Collision risk is not the only issue.
+We are already experiencing disruption of astronomy \citep{Lawrence2022}, pollution in the upper atmosphere from increasingly frequent satellite ablation \citep{Murphy2023}, and increased ground casualty risks \citep{Wright2025}.
 By these safety and pollution metrics, it is clear we have already placed substantial stress on LEO, and changes to our approach are required immediately.